-Our first question comes from our/entrepreneur and this user asked What’s a good example of a non-sexy but surprisingly profitable business venture?
+Question: What’s a good example of a non-sexy but surprisingly profitable e-commerce business venture?

 John: Twilio, well Twilio is probably than unsexiest business and, you know, publicly traded billion plus dollar valuation, so for those who don’t know of Twilio, it’s just basically an A.P.I. service for developers to build S.M.S. messages, I mean how boring is that, you know, but one of the best software services businesses built in a long time.
 What else?